sensel/morph-docs/docs/morph.md

 ### Button
 Use to power device on/off and put in Bluetooth pairing mode.

+* Press to turn on
+* Hold for a few seconds to put in pairing mode (blue LED)
+* Hold for a few seconds to turn off (wait for red LED to go off)

 ### Connector
 A single USB micro connector for charging the battery and providing a serial connection.
 ### Force Sensor Surface